9,476,000 pageviews

 The sheriff's deputies found Jessica Lopez, naked from the waist up and covered in blood from self-inflicted superficial knife wounds on her neck and wrists.
 (Maraglino had left the motel.)
 A message in lipstick scrawled on the mirror above the dressing table read: "PIGS READ THIS."
 Below this message lay a 7-page handwritten murder confession signed by Jessica Lopez.

 In the confession Jessica Lopez admitted using a ligature in the sex dungeon in the Fallbrook house to strangle Brittany Killgore to death.
 She killed the victim out of fear Louis Perez would be seduced by her.
-After half-hearted attempts to dismember Killgore's body Lopez doused the naked body with bleach to destroy physical evidence.
+After half-hearted attempts to dismember Killgore's body, Lopez doused the naked body with bleach to destroy physical evidence.
 She wrote that she "hid the body of that whore in almost plain sight" near Lake Skinner, noting that the police would find handcuff marks on the victim's wrists.
-Lopez said she had deposited the knife she had used in her attempts to "chop her up" in a beach restroom in Oceanside.
+Lopez said she deposited the knife she used in her attempts to "chop her up" in a beach restroom in Oceanside.
 The police would also find a pair of handcuffs with the knife.
 In her statement/suicide note Lopez said she was taking full responsibility for Brittany Killgore's murder.

 At 2:30 that afternoon, searchers located Killgore's naked remains lying in the brush along the side of a road near Riverside County's Lake Skinner, 23 miles north of Fallbrook.
 The police arrested Jessica Lopez on April 17, 2012 on the charge of first-degree murder.
 Louis Perez, already in custody on the gun theft case, was charged with first-degree murder as well.
 Dorothy Maraglino, also charged with first-degree murder, was taken into custody on May 10, 2012.
 The three suspects were held on $3 million bond and all pleaded not guilty.

-At a Killgore murder case preliminary hearing that got underway on March 11, 2013 in Vista County Superior Court the victim's best friend Elizabeth Hernandez testified that she and Killgore became acquainted with Marine Sergeant Louis Perez, Jessica Lopez and Dorothy Maraglino in 2011 after Hernandez responded to an ad selling a fertility monitor on a website used by military families.
+At a Killgore murder case preliminary hearing that got underway on March 11, 2013 in Vista County Superior Court, the victim's best friend Elizabeth Hernandez testified that she and Killgore became acquainted with Marine Sergeant Louis Perez, Jessica Lopez and Dorothy Maraglino in 2011 after Hernandez responded to an ad selling a fertility monitor on a website used by military families.
 Hernandez said she befriended Maraglino because the two of them were trying to get pregnant.
-After that Brittany Killgore regularly visited the house where Maragalino resided with Lopez.
+After that, Brittany Killgore regularly visited the house where Maragalino resided with Lopez.

 Hernandez testified that Sergeant Perez, Lopez and Maragalino openly discussed their sexual lifestyle that involved Perez as the master, Maragalino as the mistress and Jessica Lopez as the slave.
 In their sex dungeon they had painted a giant spider web on the wall and bars on the ceiling.
-According to the preliminary hearing witness Elizabeth Hernandez and Killgore made it clear they were not going to participate in the sex games.
+According to the preliminary hearing, witness Elizabeth Hernandez and Killgore made it clear they were not going to participate in the sex games.

-In 2012 Elizabeth Hernandez and Britany Killgore had a falling out.
+In 2012, Elizabeth Hernandez and Britany Killgore had a falling out.
 At that time Killgore was preparing to divorce her husband, Lance Corporal Cory Killgore.
 Hernandez testified that she discussed the souring of their friendship with Louis Perez, Lopez and Maragalino.
 After that Jessica Lopez and Dorothy Maragalino began referring to Killgore as "the disease" and "herpes."
 According to Elizabeth Hernandez, Perez and Maragalino said they could get rid of Killgore but they wouldn't because they knew Hernandez would miss her.
 Hernandez said she thought they were joking.

-On March 14, 2013 Deputy Medical Examiner Craig Nelson testified that the victim had been strangled with some kind of ligature and that her body had been moved to where it was found near Lake Skinner.
+On March 14, 2013, Deputy Medical Examiner Craig Nelson testified that the victim had been strangled with some kind of ligature, and that her body had been moved to where it was found near Lake Skinner.
 The forensic pathologist said there were two marks on Killgore's neck and tiny hemorrhages in her eyes that indicated strangulation as the cause of death.
 Dr. Nelson had also discovered cuts on the victim's left wrist and left knee that suggested that someone had attempted to dismember the body.
 The cut to the left leg was so deep it reached the bone.
 The bone contained tool marks that indicated a saw had been used in the dismemberment attempt.
 This had occurred postmortem.

 A woman followed Dr. Nelson to the stand who said she had lived in the Maraglino house for three months in late 2010.
-According to this witness she had been Dorothy Maraglino's sex slave for a time and knew that Maraglino and Louis Perez enjoyed choking their sex partners.
+According to this witness, she had been Dorothy Maraglino's sex slave for a time and knew that Maraglino and Louis Perez enjoyed choking their sex partners.

-On March 16, 2013 Vista Superior Court Judge K. Michael Kirkman ruled that the prosecution in the Killgore case had presented enough evidence against the defendants to justify a murder trial.
+On March 16, 2013, Vista Superior Court Judge K. Michael Kirkman ruled that the prosecution in the Killgore case had presented enough evidence against the defendants to justify a murder trial.

 On April 8, 2014, murder defendant Dorothy Maragalino, represented by the fourth attorney assigned to her since 2012, was back in court filing motions that would delay the progress of the case.
-Initially Maragalino had insisted on representing herself then changed her mind.
+Initially Maragalino insisted on representing herself then changed her mind.
 After dismissing her next two lawyers the judge assigned her a public defender who asked to be removed from the case.
 Attorney Jane Kinsey, the fourth defense attorney, needed more time to prepare.
 Judge Kirkman granted the motion.

-That April Jessica Lopez's attorney, Sloan Ostby, asked the judge for more time to study the 7,345 pages of documents he acquired from the prosecution on discovery.
+That April, Jessica Lopez's attorney, Sloan Ostby, asked the judge for more time to study the 7,345 pages of documents he acquired from the prosecution on discovery.
 Ostby said he also had to review 165 DVDs that had been supplied by the state.
 The judge granted this motion.

 Attorney Brad Patton, representing Louis Perez, the accused sex dungeon master, filed a series of pretrial motions in 2014 that slowed progress in the case.
 On December 12, 2014, perhaps in an attempt to move things along, the district attorney's office announced it would not seek the death penalty against the defendants.